Server-Side Logic

 Editor Integration

 Rune has created an eslint plugin to give warnings for potentially unsafe code directly in your editor!
-If you're using the Rune quickstart template created using npx rune-games-cli@latest create
+If you're using the Rune quickstart template created using npx rune@latest create

 , then this eslint plugin is already set up for you.
 If not, then follow the steps below.